 In this post I’m going to explore what makes this game so amazing and why I rank it my highest score of 5/5.

 My father was one of those nerds in the 70’s who played Dungeons and Dragons (he still plays today with is brother over Skype), so I was raised with a heaping dose of love for high fantasy.
 The Lord of the Rings are my all-time favorite books and movies, so deep dives into dense historical backstories, completely fleshed out fictional languages, and highly detailed maps are what I live for.
 The Elder scrolls games are full of lore, and Skyrim is no exception, from the may books you find throughout your adventures, to the tales in-game characters tell, to the factions you fight for and against.

 Like previous games, you start off as a prisoner, awakened only to find you will soon be executed.
 Hints of the greater story are told; you hear something about the Empire and a rebellion.
 One of your fellow prisoners is Ulfric, the apparent leader of said rebellion.
-You are both set to be beheaded, but some fortune smiles upon you and before the Imperials chop your head off, a dragon appears and you and the Jarl escape.
+You are both set to be beheaded, but some fortune smiles upon you and before the Imperials chop your head off, a dragon appears and you escape, but the Jarl isn’t so lucky.

 From then on you are thrust into a world of magic and dragons and you soon learn you are the Dovahkiin, or Dragonborn, meaning you can harness the power of dragons.
 Pretty neat right?
 Now it is your task to learn these powers from the Greybeards perched on their mountain called High Hrothgar, and defeat the ancient dragons awakening all over Skyrim and wreaking havoc across the snow covered land.